 A grain mill can be manual or electric.
 Electric models use around 1000 Watts of power and are very fast.
 A manual grain mill is harder work but more environmentally-friendly and has fewer parts that can go wrong.
 Some mills can use both.

 Look carefully at the specification to find out what comes with the mill.
 Do you get a spare set of burrs?
 You may also get spare screws or tools.
 When you buy an electric version, you usually get a canister to collect the ground four.
-If this is sealed, it prevents you creating a dust cloud of flour when you are milling.
+If this is sealed, it prevents you from creating a dust cloud of flour when you are milling.
 This is an important consideration as it cuts down on cleaning time!
 Hand mills don’t usually have a collecting container because they mill more slowly and don’t produce so much dust.

 - Case material